Bedford High School, Bedfordshire: History

 Music, Dance and Drama always played a large part in school life: "Miss Belcher was keen on music, and arranged for five pianos to be placed in a large room, each enclosed in as many glass cases, and just big enough for a pupil and a music teacher.
 In this way, it was said, the girls would be able to practise in school without disturbing one another!
 It probably had more to do with making it possible for one mistress to chaperone the girls with their music masters.
 Bond-Andrews, the piano teacher, would have none of it: he dragged the first piano out of its glass case, wishing with all his heart for it to be suffocated.
 Harding was in charge of music for four decades: designing the new organ, and building up a music department with excellent orchestras and choirs.
 Today there are still those who remember the dreaded Joyce Harding, his daughter, who trained the choirs, and auditioned all junior girls at the beginning of each year.
 Those who could not sing in tune were labelled "ghosties" and were only allowed to mouth!"
 This tradition of mouthing continued to the closure of the school.
 Musical alumnae include the soprano Agnes Nicholls (Lady Hamilton Harty), the clarinetist Dame Thea King, and more recently the soprano Alison Buchanan and cellist Naomi Williams.

-Royalty have visited the school on two occasions.
-King George V and Queen Mary paid a visit in 1918 and they complimented Collie on the way the girls curtsied, and Harding on the way they sang "God Save the King".
+King George V and Queen Mary visited the school in 1918 and complimented Collie on the way the girls curtsied, and Harding on the way they sang "God Save the King".
 On another occasion, in 1942, they sang the Yugoslavian national anthem.
-This was for the visit of Queen Marie of Yugoslavia.
+This was for the visit of Maria of Yugoslavia.
 A governor was heard to remark afterwards how clever the choir were to learn it in such a short time, and in a foreign language.
 They had, in fact, been singing the song in English.

-From the start in 1882 hymns were sung every day, accompanied by the piano and then, from 1898, on William's organ.
-Girls always kneeled for prayers, even in the early 1960s when on one occasion a girl in the front row of the gallery knelt down rather quickly, thrusting her head between the vertical wooden railings where it got stuck!
-A railing had to be sawn through in order to free her.
-A bible reading, a hymn and a chanted psalm were mandatory until the 1980s when psalm singing went out of fashion.
-Hymns were still sung regularly, and assemblies were always centred on enforcing the religion of Christianity, or school matters such as the correct way to wear uniform.